Computer-Programming-A/BouncingBall/README.md

 ------------------------------
 1. Watch this video: [Bouncing Ball Coding Train](https://www.youtube.com/watch?v=LO3Awjn_gyU)
 2. Start a new P5 project
-3. Customize your animation by adding additional elements
+3. Write a program similar to the one shown in the video and then customize your animation by adding additional elements
-4. When you are happy with your animation, choose *Share* and copy the present link into google classroom
+4. When you are happy with your animation, choose *Share* and copy the *Present* link into google classroom

 Extensions
 ----------
-You might consider:
-+ How could you get the ball to bounce faster?
-+ How could you get the ball to bounce when the outer edge makes contact with the canvas edge?
-+ How do you overlap several different bouncing shapes with different colors and opacities?
-+ How could you get the ball bouncing on the Y-axis instead?
-+ How could you get the ball bouncing diagonally?
-+ How could you get the ball to change colors when it touches the edge?
-(Hint: color variables)
+Your animation could have the ball change colors when it bounces (hint: color variables).
+You could also change the rate at which the ball moves in the y direction to simulate gravity (Another hint: variables for the speed in the x & y directions).

 Samples of student work